SAN DIEGO WELFARE FRAUD LAWYER

 HOW IS THIS CASE DEFENDED?

 Often a person who receives public aid will receive a letter from HHSA requesting updated information on employment, household records or to verify past applications.
 Every person receiving aid must submit quarterly reports about their need for assistance and show they qualify for these programs.
-Anyone who is contacted by a fraud investigator should seek counsel from an attorney immediately.
+Anyone who is contacted by a fraud investigator should seek counsel from a San Diego welfare fraud lawyer immediately.
 Often an investigation will stay within the agency and will not be treated as a criminal case.
 If a case does rise to a criminal matter the file will go to the public assistance fraud division of the prosecutor’s office.

 Our San Diego welfare fraud attorneys are often the only defense you have against a government machine that is well funded and relentless.
 The tools of the State and County to destroy reputations and careers are unfortunate outcomes of falling government budgets.
 Don’t let your past force you into a hopeless or diminished future.

 HOW DO I PROTECT MYSELF?